 You can still go outside for exercise or to attend health appointments, but try to keep all contact with others outside of your household to a minimum, and avoid busy areas.

 You can still meet with your support bubble, but you cannot meet others you do not live with unless they are part of your support bubble.
 Outdoors, you can meet one person from another household for exercise.
 This is part of the wider national regulations that apply to everyone.

 Try to stay 2 metres away from other people within your household, especially if they display symptoms of the virus or have been advised to self-isolate.

-You are strongly advised to work from home because the risk of exposure to the virus in your area may be currently be higher.
+Currently, you are strongly advised to work from home because the risk of exposure to the virus in your area may be currently be higher.
 If you cannot work from home, then you should not attend work.

 You may want to speak to your employer about taking on an alternative role or change your working patterns temporarily to enable you to work from home where possible.